Cold Regions Research and Engineering Laboratory

 Areas of Interest

 Cold region operations (to include high elevation environments) face unique challenges across many operational domains, both civil and military.
-In addition to extreme cold temperatures and austere geographical locations, the changing climate presents new challenges, in particular the need to anticipate and mitigate adverse impacts on operations and infrastructure.
-Current planning tools and decision aids do not have the same robust information about the terrain as that available for the more temperate latitudes, which are often informed by high-resolution maps and reliable surface observing networks.
+Extreme cold temperatures, snow, ice, frozen ground, and diverse geography pose unique challenges to operations and infrastructure.
+Cold region planning tools often do not benefit from the same robust a priori information regarding terrain conditions, inland or coastal, as that available for more populated temperate climates, which are often informed by high-resolution maps and reliable surface observing networks.

-Solutions that provide a high-resolution understanding of the physical environment, zooming in from wide-area scales, are pre-requisite to anticipating and adequately alleviating adverse effects resulting from change, either long-term or inter-seasonal.
-The technical toolbox needed to provide actionable terrain data acquisition, management, and dissemination includes innovative remote sensing systems and data retrieval algorithms.
-Key technological solutions include enhancements to ground-based and airborne terrain data acquisition systems that yield accurate, high resolution 3D models of snow cover and frozen/unfrozen ground states.
-In addition, integrated, semi-automated, software architecture solutions that fully understand and account for the effects of winter phenomena on sensing system performance are needed to improve overall system accuracy and spatial resolution.
+Solutions that provide rich contextual understanding of the physical environment, from wide area to local scales, will inform risk assessments of adverse effects.
+The technical toolbox needed to provide actionable terrain data acquisition, management, and dissemination includes innovative remote and ground based sensing systems and data retrieval algorithms.
+Key technological solutions could consist of enhancements to ground-based and airborne terrain data acquisition systems that yield accurate, high resolution 3D models of snow cover and frozen/unfrozen ground states.
+In addition, integrated, semi-automated, software architecture solutions that fully represent and account for the effects of winter phenomena on sensing system performance are needed to improve overall system accuracy and spatial resolution.

-Critical to success of ground operations in cold region environments is the ability to understand weather data structures across a variety of cold terrain microclimates.
-Localized understanding of microclimates and the direct (or indirect) effects on representative terrain types will lead to effective navigation, obstacle avoidance, and target detection.
-Solutions are needed that not only optimize sensor employment on both fixed and moving platforms and incorporate cueing from other remote sensing assets, but also advance the development of computing architecture(s) that support the collection, management, and templating of sensor performance data.
-Resulting (informed) decision aids and planning tools, those specific to movement and maneuver, will advance the state of DoD mobility assets in cold region environments by providing the vehicle perception, control, and planning capabilities needed to navigate snow, ice, and thawing soil conditions, for both manned and unmanned vehicles.
-Examples of solutions desired include (but are not limited to): Improved seasonal maneuver estimations based on climatological and satellite data, including estimates for snow- and ice-covered terrain, and freezing and thawing soils; Vehicle based proprioceptive measures to detect and respond to changing ground conditions enabling optimal route selection and vehicle control; and Machine vision tools for estimating mobility on snow and ice (stand-off and vehicle mounted sensors) to increase support focused on low signature logistics.
+Critical to success of ground operations in cold region environments is the ability to understand local conditions across a variety of cold terrain.
+Localized understanding of representative terrain types will lead to effective navigation, obstacle avoidance, and target detection.
+Solutions are needed that optimize sensor employment on both fixed and moving platforms, incorporate cueing from other remote sensing assets, and advance the development of computing architecture(s) supporting the collection, management, and templating of sensor performance data.
+Resulting (informed) decision aids and planning tools will advance the state of mobility assets in cold region environments.
+Examples of solutions desired include (but are not limited to): Improved seasonal maneuver estimations based on satellite data, including estimates for snow- and ice-covered terrain, and freezing and thawing soils; Vehicle based proprioceptive measures to detect and respond to changing ground conditions enabling optimal route selection and vehicle control; and Machine vision tools for estimating mobility on snow and ice (stand-off and vehicle-mounted sensors) to increase support focused on low signature logistics.

 Cold region and extreme cold environments, by necessity, require resilient electrical and thermal energy systems.
 Cold region environments are characterized by unique considerations with the result that electrical, heating, and energy efficiency technologies developed in more temperate climates may not always be appropriate for cold region applications.
-Although emerging heating and energy technologies have promise for use in extreme cold environments (e.g., heat pumps, solar panels, micro-grids, etc.), these technologies need to be vetted before they can be adopted for use due to the unique seasonal aspects and varied site conditions to be encountered.
-Needed are solutions that optimize applications of renewable energy and energy storage solutions to address tactical and/or remote application challenges and to keep installation critical loads securely operating at the lowest possible cost.
+Although emerging heating and energy technologies have promise for use in extreme cold environments (e.g., heat pumps, solar panels, micro-grids, etc.), these technologies need to be vetted before they can be adopted for use.
+Needed are solutions that optimize applications of energy and energy storage solutions to address tactical and/or remote application challenges and to keep installation critical loads securely operating at the lowest possible cost.
 Innovative solutions that adapt or substitute energy technologies for cold regions applications and decision support tools that inform risk/mitigation, planning, and investment are two critical areas for advancement.
-Technology maturation is specifically needed for battery systems (e.g., innovative battery chemistries) and incorporation of alternative energy supplies to complement battery storage systems using local energy sources (e.g., current, or tidal energy from waterbodies).
+Technology maturation is specifically needed for battery systems and incorporation of alternative energy supplies to complement battery storage systems using local energy sources.

 ERDC-CRREL will typically use a one-step evaluation process but does reserve the right to request a live demonstration (See Section C) that would add a second step to the evaluation process if necessary and when appropriate.
 Under the one-step evaluation process, offerors whose proposed solutions meet the need of the government and include enough detail to complete a full technical evaluation may or may not be asked to provide a demonstration of their solution.